Who Was George Washington Carver?

-George Washington Carver (c.
-1864 to January 5, 1943) was born into slavery and went on to become a botanist and one of the most prominent scientists and inventors of his time as well as a teacher at the Tuskegee Institute.
+George Washington Carver was born into slavery and went on to become one of the most prominent scientists and inventors of his time, as well as a teacher at the Tuskegee Institute.
 Carver devised over 100 products using one major crop — the peanut — including dyes, plastics and gasoline.

-George Washington Carver was born into slavery in Diamond, Missouri, during the Civil War years, most likely in 1864.
-The exact year and date of his birth are unknown.
+Carver was most likely born in 1864 into slavery in Diamond, Missouri, during the Civil War years.
+Like many children of slaves, the exact year and date of his birth are unknown.

 Accepted to Highland College in Highland, Kansas, Carver was denied admittance once college administrators learned of his race.
 Instead of attending classes, he homesteaded a claim, where he conducted biological experiments and compiled a geological collection.